-Before these two models step into the ring, we'd better point out that a fairly recent change in drone flying rules means that before flying any camera-equipped drone outdoors in the UK, you'll first need to obtain an Operator ID.
-For additional info check our UK drone regulations explainer, and to buy an ID, head over to the CAA website (opens in new tab).
-For those with deeper pockets who are after a more serious drone, check out our round-up of the best drones around.
+Before these two models step into the ring, we'd better point out that just because your drone is cheap doesn't mean there won't be regulations around flying it (although it should be a far more straightforward process than is required for the bigger drones in our best drone guide).
+Our UK drone regulations and US drone rules guides will provide more details.
+Essentially, in the UK, before flying any camera-equipped drone outdoors in the UK, you'll first need to obtain an Operator ID.
+For additional info check our explainer, head over to the CAA website.

 Ryze Tello vs Eachine E58 Pro: design and features